Blubell26/giuliapacciotti.com/_posts/2026-07-08-the-body-was-never-the-enemy.md

 And maybe it’s something even harder to admit than that.
 Maybe it’s the terror of what would happen if you actually let yourself believe that immortality is real, that it was there all along, just never in the place you were looking.
 Not in the body you’ve been so attached to defending but somewhere else.
 Somewhere that doesn’t need a supplement stack to keep existing.

-Trying to out-engineer that it's a very expensive, very sophisticated form of not trusting yourself.
+Trying to out-engineer that it’s a very expensive, very sophisticated form of not trusting yourself.
 Not trusting the intelligence that grew you from two cells into a person without a single conscious instruction from you.
 That intelligence didn’t stop working the day you turned eighteen.
 It’s still in there, still running the show, mostly without your input, whether you stress over it or not.

+And there’s a quiet irony in the measuring itself.
+The more obsessively you track something, the more you’re admitting you don’t trust it to just work.
+Nobody puts a hundred sensors on a process they actually believe in.
+You measure what you’re afraid might fail without your supervision.
+So the very tool that’s supposed to prove mastery over the body ends up revealing the opposite: a nervous system that has lost its ability to simply let something be, and needs constant proof that it’s still allowed to.

 ## Trust is not the same as neglect